What is a Construction Audit and How Can it Help Your Project?

 Should You Perform an Audit?

-In most cases, there are some funds which get lost in the paperwork, and an audit is a great way to extract these funds and not let them go to waste.
+In most cases, there are some funds that get lost in the paperwork, and an audit is a great way to extract these funds and not let them go to waste.

 Whether by mistake or by design, most building projects get mischarged, some quite drastically.